Deeptig9138/DSA-in-CPP/Basics/Variable, Data Types & Operators/variable/README.md

 # C++ Variables
 This README provides an overview of **variables** in C++.
-These fundamental concepts are crucial to understanding how C++ works and form the foundation for writing more complex programs.
+This fundamental concepts is crucial to understanding how C++ works and form the foundation for writing more complex programs.

 ### What is a Variable?
 A **variable** is a storage location in memory that holds data, which can be changed during program execution.
 It is given a name (identifier) to reference the data stored in it.